systemslab/popper-paper/paper/paper.md

 ## Ad-hoc Personal Workflows

-Bash scripts and hardcoded paths are usually what people do in practice.
+A typical practice is the use of custom bash scripts to automate some of the tasks of executing experiments.
+From the point of view of researchers, having an ad-hoc framework results in more efficient use of their time, or at least that's the belief.
+Since these are personalized scripts, they usually hard-code many of the parameters or paths to files in the local machine.
+Worst of all, a lot of the contextual information is in the mind of researchers.
+Without a list of guiding principles, going back to an experiment, even for the original author on the same machine, represents a time-consuming task.

 ## Sharing source code

-The current practice is to make the code available in a public repository and leave readers with the daunting task of recompiling, reconfiguring, deploying and re-executing an experiment.
+Version-control systems give authors, reviewers and readers access to the same code base [@brown_how_2014] but the availability of source code does not guarantee reproducibility [@collberg_repeatability_2015]; code may not compile, and even it does, results may differ due to differences coming from other components in the software stack.
+While sharing source code is beneficial, it leaves readers with the daunting task of recompiling, reconfiguring, deploying and re-executing an experiment.
+Things like compilation flags, experiment parameters and results is fundamental contextual information for re-executing an experiment that is unavailable.

+## Experiment repositories

+An alternative to sharing source code is experiment repositories [@stodden_researchcompendiaorg_2015 ; @stodden_runmycodeorg_2012 ;
+@roure_designing_2007].
+These allow researchers to upload artifacts associated to a paper.
+Similarly to code repositories, one of the main problems is the lack of automation and structure for the artifacts.
+The availability of the artifacts doesn't guarantee the reproduction of results since a significant amount of manual work needs to be done after these have been downloaded.
+Additionally, large data dependencies can't be uploaded since there is usually a limit on the artifact file size.

 ## Virtual Machines

-A snapshot in EC2 or an experiment profile in Cloudlab.
-This means lock-in and

-## Experiment repositories

-Research compendia et al. .
-This is
+A Virtual Machine (VM) can be used to partially address the limitations of only sharing source code.
+However, in the case of systems research where the performance is the subject of study, the overheads in terms of performance (the hypervisor "tax") and management (creating, storing and transferring) can be high and, in some cases, they cannot be accounted for easily [@clark_xen_2004 ;
+@klimeck_nanohuborg_2008].
+An alternative to this is OS-level virtualization [@jimenez_role_2015].

 ## Experiment Packing

-Reprozip and others automatically package experiments, making it easier to _validate_ what others did.
-Limitations:

-  * large datasets can't be packaged.
-  * hard to build upon existing work.
-  * can't capture validation criteria
+Experiment packing entails tracing an experiment at runtime to capture all its dependencies and generating a package that can be shared with others [@chirigati_reprozip_2016 ; @guo_burrito_2012 ;
+@pham_sharing_2015 ; @davison_sumatra_2014].
+Experiment packing is an
+automated way of creating a virtual machine or environment and thus suffers from the same limitations: external dependencies such as large datasets can't be packaged; the experiment is a black-box without contextual information (e.g. history of modifications) that is hard to introspect, making difficult to build upon existing work; and packaging doesn't explicitly capture validation criteria.

 ## _Eyeball_ Validation

+Assuming the reader is able to recreate the environment of an experiment, validating the outcome requires domain-specific expertise in order to determine the differences between original and recreated environments that might be the root cause of any discrepancies in the results [@jimenez_tackling_2015a ; @freire_computational_2012 ;
+@donoho_reproducible_2009].
+Additionally, reproducing experimental results when the underlying hardware environment changes is challenging mainly due to the inability to predict the effects of such changes in the outcome of an experiment [@saavedra-barrera_cpu_1992 ;
-Validation is done by "eyeballing" figures and the description of experiments in a paper.
-It's a subjective practice, based entirely on the intuition and expertise of domain-scientists.
+@woo_splash2_1995].
+In this case validation is typically done by "eyeballing" figures and the description of experiments in a paper, a subjective task, based entirely on the intuition and expertise of domain-scientists.

-## The Missing Link

-We need something that:

-  * Is reproducible from the get-go.
-  * Improves the personal workflows of scientists.
+## Desiderata for a New Methodology

+A diagram of a generic experimentation workflow is shown in
+@fig:exp_workflow.
+The problem with current practices is that each of them partially cover the workflow.
+For example, sharing source code only covers the first task (source code); experiment packing only covers the second one (packaging); and so on.
+Based on this, we see the need for a new methodology that has the following properties:

+  * Reproducible from the get-go without incurring in extra work for the researcher.
+To the contrary, it should require the same or less effort but in a convened way.
+  * Improve the personal workflows of scientists by having a common methodology that works for as many projects as possible and that can be used as the basis of collaboration.
-  * Captures the end-to-end workflow in a modern (OSS) way.
+  * Capture the end-to-end workflow in a modern (DevOps) way, including the history of changes that are made to an article throughout its lifecycle.
-  * Makes use of existing tools (don't reinvent the wheel!).
+  * Make use of existing tools (don't reinvent the wheel!).
+The DevOps toolkit is already comprehensive and easy to use.
-  * Takes into account datasets.
+  * Take into account large datasets.
-  * Captures validation criteria.
-  * Is amenable to improvement/extensions.
+  * Capture validation criteria in an explicit manner so that subjective evaluation of results of a re-execution is minimized.
+  * Result in experiments that are amenable to improvement and allows easy collaboration, as well as making it easier to build upon existing work.

-# A DevOps Approach to Producing Academic Articles
+# A DevOps Approach to Academic Papers

 DevOps is a practice that emphasizes the collaboration and communication of both software developers and other